fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 - Implemented a chain function in order to customize the behaviour of a IProtectProvider (e.g. try / catch to skip decryption exceptions, etc.)
 - Added new tests for the chain function and the PassthroughProtectProvider
 - Update all NuGet packages to the latest version
+- Added ProtectFile in ConfigurationBuilderExtensions to encrypt a single file

 # Detailed guide

 You can find a [detailed article on CodeProject](https://www.codeproject.com/Articles/5374311/Fededim-Extensions-Configuration-Protected-the-ult) explaning the origin, how to use it and the main point of the implementation.